Getting Started

 Introduction

-The Whale Alert REST APIs provide blockchain transaction data without the user needing to have extensive technical blockchain knowledge.
-The blockchain data offered through the API includes value, currency mints and burns and other value relevant types.
-The transaction data includes the currency unit price at the time of the transaction and, where available, the attribution of an address to a known entity.
-All transactions are delivered in the same standardized format, regardless of blockchain protocol making tracking multiple blockchains and currencies cross chain a simple task.
-The API transaction data is updated live, meaning that almost as soon as a block is finalized on a blockchain, the analyzed transaction data will be available through the API's.
+The Whale Alert REST and WebSocket APIs provides blockchain transaction data without the need for blockchain specific client software or knowledge about the workings of each.
+Currently supported are Bitcoin, Ethereum, Algorand, Bitcoin Cash, Dogecoin, Litecoin, Polygon, Solana and Tron.
+More blockchains are added regularly.
+The blockchain data offered through the API includes transfers, mints and burns and other value relevant types.
+All transactions are delivered in the a standardized format, regardless of the blockchain protocol.
+This makes tracking multiple blockchains and currencies across chains a simple task.
+The API transaction data is updated live, meaning that almost as soon as a block is finalized on a blockchain, the analyzed transaction data with updated attribution data will be available through the API's.

-Disclaimer: transaction analysis is a continuous process and newly available data may affect the attribution of existing addresses, meaning that address attribution may change over time.
+Disclaimer: transaction analysis is a continuous process and newly available data may affect the attribution of existing addresses, meaning that address attribution may change over time as more information comes available.

 API Access

-The Whale Alert REST APIs require an API key which need to be included in every request.
-API keys are available to users with an active subscription and are API version dependent and cannot be shared with other users.
+The Whale Alert REST and WebSocket APIs require an API key which needs to be included in every request.
+API keys are available to users with an active subscription.
 Please visit our PRICING page for more information on the available subscriptions and obtaining an API key.
 Trial keys can be requested via our contact page.

 Use Cases